dentolos19/AniListNet/README.md

 ## Features

+> **Note**: This library does not fully implements the API, so some features might be missing.

 - [X] Has search query functions
   - [X] `SearchMediaAsync`: searches for Anime & Manga (supports filtering)
   - [X] `SearchCharacterAsync`: searches for characters (supports filtering)